City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Layer CakesFast rise and center sinkTrim leavening modestly, reduce sugar slightly, and support earlier structure set
+Layer CakesFast rise and center sinkTrim leavening modestly, reduce sugar slightly, and support earlier structure set before the crown outruns the middle

-Chocolate Chip CookiesExcess spread with brittle edgeUse stronger dough chill, earlier checks, and small sugar trim
+Chocolate Chip CookiesExcess spread with brittle edgeUse stronger dough chill, earlier checks, and small sugar trim before the rim dries out

-BrowniesDry edge and soft centerStart doneness checks earlier and tune bake length incrementally
+BrowniesDry edge and soft centerStart doneness checks earlier and tune bake length incrementally so the edge does not overfinish first

-Banana BreadDark crust before center setsAdd slight hydration support and verify internal doneness before cooling
+Banana BreadDark crust before center setsAdd slight hydration support and verify internal doneness before cooling instead of trusting surface color

 Seasonal Bozeman Kitchen Notes